leandrosardi/my-ruby-deployer/README.md

 # => true
 ```

-You can get **deployer** remember the last file processed by adding the line below.
+You can get **my-ruby-deployer** remember the last file processed by adding the line below.

 ```ruby
 BlackStack::Deployer::DB::enable_checkpoints(true);